A manufactured home park tenancy agreement needs to be in writing to be valid.

 Factors to consider

-The law that applies to manufactured home park tenants is meant to protect those who intend to use the site as a primary residence.
+The law that applies manufactured home park tenants is meant to protect those who intend to use the site as a primary residence.
 It’s not meant to protect those who intend to use it for a short-term vacation or for recreation.

 In deciding this question an arbitrator will look for “features of permanence,” such as: